zulip/zulip/docs/contributing/zulipbot-usage.md

     `@zulipbot abandon` to abandon an issue.

-* **Label your issues** — Add appropriate labels to issues that you opened by including `@zulipbot label` in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes (`""`).
+* **Label your issues** — Add appropriate labels to issues that you opened by including `@zulipbot add` in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes (`""`).

-    * For example, to add the **bug** and **help wanted** labels to your issue, comment or include `@zulipbot label "bug" "help wanted"` in the issue body.
+    * For example, to add the **bug** and **help wanted** labels to your issue, comment or include `@zulipbot add "bug" "help wanted"` in the issue body.

     * You'll receive an error message if you try to add any labels to your issue